sean-wiesner8/AWS-TaskList/README.md

 The goal of this project was to deploy a fully functioning web app, accessible by anyone, on AWS Lambda.
 The application itself is a simple task or todo list with a users table and a tasks table.
 There is a one-to-many relationship between users and tasks.
 The application allows user and task creation, retrieval, and deletion.

-## Tools, libraries, languages, and services used
+## Tools, Libraries, Languages, and Services Used

 Backend Language: Python